marklogic/mlxprs/README.md

-# MarkLogic Developer Tools for Visual Studio Code
+# MarkLogic Extension for Visual Studio Code

-The MarkLogic Visual Studio Code extensions allows you to run JavaScript and XQuery (*.sjs, *.mjs, *.xqy) code against a MarkLogic Data Hub or MarkLogic database.
-It also adds syntax highlighting for the MarkLogic XQuery dialect  (`version "1.0-ml"`).

-## What it does

-The extension adds two commands to the VS Code command palette:

-1. Evaluate and debug JavaScript
-2. Evaluate XQuery (_debugging coming soon_)
+_Develop, run, and debug code for MarkLogic in the popular VS Code IDE_

+[Visual Studio Code](https://code.visualstudio.com) is a free, cross-platform code editor and development tool from Microsoft.
+The free, open-source **MarkLogic extension for VS Code** integrates MarkLogic in the cloud or on your laptop into this modern development environment.

 ## Features

-- JavaScript and XQuery code completion with functions from the MarkLogic API
-- Readability: Pretty-formatting of query results based on their contents
-- Responsiveness: Long-running queries won’t freeze the editor and changes to the configuration take immediate effect so you can switch databases and credentials on-the-fly
+* Syntax highlighting and IntelliSense for MarkLogic Server-Side JavaScript and XQuery
+* Interactive debugging of JavaScript running in Data Hub Service or MarkLogic, including attaching to in-flight requests and inspecting live variables (_XQuery coming soon._)
+*  Real-time query evaluation of JavaScript or XQuery against a live Data Hub Service or MarkLogic instance

+_JavaScript debugging requires version 2.0.0+ of the MarkLogic extension and [MarkLogic 10.0-4+](https://developer.marklogic.com/products/marklogic-server/10.0)._

 ## Getting started

-Install this tool using the VS Code built-in marketplace.
-Search "MarkLogic" from the Extension tab of the activity bar.
+Install this tool using the VS Code built-in [marketplace](https://marketplace.visualstudio.com/items?itemName=mlxprs.mlxprs).
+Search “MarkLogic” from the Extension tab of the activity bar.
 Click “Install” to download and install the extension.

 ### Configuration

-The MarkLogic extension exposes several configuration options from the standard VS Code `settings.json` file (`[Cmd]`-`[,]`),
+The MarkLogic extension exposes several configuration options from the standard VS Code `settings.json` file (<kbd>Cmd<kbd>-<kbd>,<kbd>),

 ```json
 {